hawkinsw/DataStructuresDispatch/linkedlist.md

 After exploring different algorithms for implementing such a data structure, we noticed something fishy: When the user wants to insert an element in to the array, there are two possibilities:

 1. There is additional _capacity_ in the array ($size < capacity$);
-2. There is no additional _capacity_ in the array ($size == capacity$).
+2. There is no additional _capacity_ in the array ($size == capacity$).[^common]

+[^common]: In fact, we spent _most_ of our time discussing (2) and treated (1) as a potential optimization.

 In case (1), we can add the element to the array using a trivial algorithm.
 In case (2), however, the algorithm for adding an element is more complicated.
 It involved, among other steps, adding more space to the array.
-Amid all the other work that the algorithm took to properly insert an element in the list when there was no spare capacity, the key step was to _allocate additional capacity for the array_.
-From experience I am sure I don't need to tell you, but allocating memory is very, very expensive.
+Amid all the other work that the algorithm did to properly insert an element in the list when there was no spare capacity, the key step was to _allocate additional capacity for the array_.
+Asking the operating system to dynamically allocate memory for us is _no_ cheap task.

-When the user wants to remove an element from the array, the algorithm we executed was (although slightly complicated) very efficient.
-Removing an element from the array took a constant number of operations.
+We designed an algorithm for deleting elements from the list that was _very_ efficient.
+The problem was, it only _logically_ deleted the elements from the array.
+As a result of performing a quasi-removal, the number of operations that it took to clear an element from the list was constant.
+In other words, no matter how big the array became, the number of steps it took to remove an element di d not change.
 Very cool!
-Our gain in efficiency came at a cost, however – the algorithm _never_ released spare capacity back to the operating system.
+Our gain in efficiency came at a cost, however: the algorithm _never_ released spare capacity back to the operating system.

 The figure below illustrates the state of the member variables of an instance of the dynamic array data structure used to implement the dynamically-sized-collection ADT after the elements `3`, `1`, `7`, `4`, `2` `9`, `8`, `6` were added (in that order) and removed (in the reverse order).
 Note how the item in the `0`th index of the array is `1` and _not_ `3`.
 Why is that?